Generic Name: hydrocortisone valerate

 HPA axis suppression, Cushing’s syndrome, linear growth retardation, delayed weight gain, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include low plasma cortisol levels, and an absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.

-The following local adverse reactions have been reported with topical corticosteroids, and they may occur more frequently with the use of occlusive dressings.
-These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
+The following additional local adverse reactions have been reported with topical corticosteroids, and they may occur more frequently with the use of occlusive dressings.
+These reactions are listed in an approximate decreasing order of occurrence: burning, dryness, folliculitis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, secondary infection, skin atrophy, striae, and miliaria.

 Westcort Dosage and Administration

-Westcort Cream should not be used with occlusive dressings unless directed by a physician.
-Westcort Cream should not be applied in the diaper area if the patient requires diapers or plastic pants as these garments may constitute occlusive dressing.
+Westcort Ointment should not be used with occlusive dressings unless directed by a physician.
+Westcort Ointment should not be applied in the diaper area if the patient requires diapers or plastic pants as these garments may constitute occlusive dressing.

 How is Westcort Supplied